 Juicy, moist chicken with tender rice, hearty black beans, sweet corn, and crisp red peppers all scented with lime and the fresh pop of cilantro.
 You could also work in avocado, red onions, or use it as a filling for tacos and sprinkle cheese on top.
 I love versatile recipes like this one!

 The flavors marry over time and my family thought it tasted even better the second day.
 It was perfect summer day-camp lunch for my daughter.

 - Add the sauce, noting that it may bubble up in the first few seconds.
-Continue cooking the cilantro lime chicken and the sauce until the chicken is fully cooked and the sauce has thickened some.
+Continue cooking until the chicken is fully cooked and the sauce has thickened some.

-Turn the heat to low and add cooked rice, black beans, corn, red peppers, and cilantro to the skillet.
-Stir to combine, and cook until everything is heated through.
+- Turn the heat to low and add cooked rice, black beans, corn, red peppers, and cilantro to the skillet.
+Stir to combine, and cook just until everything is heated through.

-Once everything is hot, garnish with additional lime zest, if desired.
+- Once everything is hot, garnish with additional lime zest, if desired.